Fourth Grade (South Park): Plot

 The episode begins with the boys—Stan, Kyle, Cartman, and Kenny—starting their first day of fourth grade.
 They quickly realize that their new teacher, Ms. Choksondik, is much stricter than their third-grade teacher, Mr. Garrison.
 The boys, longing for the carefree days of third grade, devise a plan to travel back in time using Timmy's wheelchair and a crude time machine constructed by two Star Trek fans.
 The time travel attempt fails, causing Timmy's wheelchair to careen erratically throughout the town of South Park.
 Ms. Choksondik, disappointed with the students' performance in her class, goes on a quest to find Mr. Garrison.
 Kenny is sent to attempt to stop Timmy's wheelchair but dies in the process.
 Choksondik finds Garrison living in a feral manner in the mountains and asks him how to handle his former students.
 Meanwhile, Timmy has been teleported back in time to the era of dinosaurs.
 The boys try to have another time machine built, but the two Star Trek fans refuse to talk to each other due to a dispute over how many Star Trek episodes there are.

 Garrison sends Choksondik into the "tree of insight", where she does not encounter anything.
 Garrison then enters the "tree of insight", and comes to terms with his homosexuality.
 The children, after convincing the Star Trek fans to build another time machine, open a portal and prepare to go back in time.
 Choksondik tells the children they should not go back in time, and should instead focus on moving forward with their lives.
 The boys realize they don't want to go back in time to third grade, and blame Cartman for making them nostalgic.
 Timmy returns through the portal and is reunited with the class.

 Garrison announces he is gay to the school staff, who congratulate him for accepting his sexuality, and asks them for his teaching job back.
-The episode ends with the school staff telling Garison they do not hire gay people and laughing in his face.
+Unfortunately for him, his former coworkers tell Garrison that they do not hire gay people and laughing in his face.